thebgacademy/bga-site/content/index.md

 We are actively planning BGA24 right now and we want it bigger and better than last year!

-To register your interest for the year here's a form you can fill in!
-Once we have our session time table locked in, I'll send out a new questionnaire to ask which ones you'd like to attend.
-This will be so we can gage interest and may run some repeat sessions!
+To register your interest for this year, here's a form you can fill in!
+Once we have our session timetable locked in, I'll send out a new questionnaire to ask which ones you'd like to attend.
+This will be so we can gauge interest and may run some repeat sessions!

 <div align="center" data-fillout-id="s3AzWt1p8Nus" data-fillout-embed-type="popup" data-fillout-button-text="Register your interest!" data-fillout-button-color="#00D084" data-fillout-button-size="medium" data-fillout-inherit-parameters></div>